andrewbolster/andrewbolster.github.io/_posts/2012-12-31-happy-new-year.markdown

 ---
 author: admin
+categories:
+- Commentary
 comments: true
 date: 2012-12-31 23:59:22+00:00
 layout: post
 slug: happy-new-year
-title: Happy New Year
-categories:
-- Commentary
 tags:
+- politics
+- events
+- community
+- gratitude
 - personal
+title: Happy New Year
 ---

 So, what are they going to do with all those '[NI 2012: Our Time Out Place](http://ni2012.com/)' things?